 From above I had a perfect view of the valley.
 To the left (west) I saw the camping Les Jorasses, and to the right I saw Tronchey, which looked much more attractive to me with all the green grass and trees.

 When I finally reached the bottom of the valley, I ended up the main road, next to Les Jorasses.
 Now I could clearly see that this was indeed really more like a parking lot for RV’s, no grass and very very crowded.
 So I took an extra 15 minutes hiking east to Tronchey.

 When I stepped into the camping Café, it was 19.15, exactly 12 hours after I left La Casermetta this morning.
 I was exhausted.

 Camping Tronchey is a big family camping, Italian style.
 This means a lot of big RV’s in a field, very close to each other, televisions, young people walking around in bathrobes with hairdryers in their hand.
 Such a contrast with the handful of minimalist hikers that camped here!

 But I really didn’t mind too much.
-I was happy to meet with Suzy and Jelle again, who were campimg right next to me!
-They had taken a shortcut today, skipping Refugio Bertone altogether, and followed the valley floor from Courmayeur.
+I was happy to meet with Suzy and Jelle again, who were camping right next to me!
+They had taken a shortcut today, skipping Refugio Bertone altogether, following the valley floor from Courmayeur.

 While I had a beer with Suzy and Jelle, I ate my late dinner: a bag of rehydrated scrambled eggs, one tortilla and about 3 mini yoghurts that I bought in the café for just 50 cents each – which made me totally happy.